LRTA 1000 class

 The trains were manufactured by BN (now Bombardier Transportation Belgium S.A.), while the electrical equipment supplied were from ACEC.
 A total of 64 trains were built between 1982 and 1983.

 The LRV design is an 8-axle rigid body consisting of three articulated cars.
-It is the only 8-axle light rail vehicle in the entire rolling stock of the LRT Line 1, as subsequent trains since 1999 will be built to the 6-axle design of the LRV.
+It is the only 8-axle light rail vehicle in the entire rolling stock of the LRT Line 1, as subsequent trains since 1999 were built to the 6-axle design.

 Car body

-The 1000 class currently sports a white body livery with blue and yellow cheatlines.
+The 1000 class trains are made of BI sheet, sporting a white body livery with blue and yellow cheatlines.
 Prior to the first refurbishment, the 1000 class wore an orange and cream-white livery under the "Metrorail" branding, and notably had "mushroom-cap" roof-mounted ventilation.

 Prior to the 2003 refurbishment, each light rail vehicle had 12 roof-mounted forced ventilation units.
 A refurbished light rail vehicle has five roof-mounted air-conditioning units.